neptune-greentech/neptune/README.md

 }
 ```

-> _Please refer to the [Customizer Objects](https://developer.wordpress.org/themes/customize-api/customizer-objects/) section of the official Wordpress documentation if needed._
+> _Please refer to the [Customizer Objects](https://developer.WordPress.org/themes/customize-api/customizer-objects/) section of the official WordPress documentation if needed._

 ##### Controls linked to the css